HEALTH Lab | Competence Centre for Medical and Health Psychology

 Our students come from the fields of psychology, medicine and psychotherapy.
 They accompany the HEALTH Lab for one year at a time, during which they familiarise themselves intensively with the topic, conduct research together with us and write their theses.
 The results obtained in this way are incorporated into further research and, if the work is of an appropriate quality, lead to joint publications.

-Research projects by students:
+Research projects by and with students:

-In cooperation with Institut Rehab Zentrum Stadlau
+in cooperation with the Rehab Centre Stadlau Institute

-• Vania Chen King: SUpporting REsilience of Caregivers (SURE)
+- Vania Chen King: SUpporting REsilience of Caregivers (SURE)

 Individual projects

-Research Projects
+Research projects

-Research project | Epidermolysis Bullosa
+Research project | Epidermolysis bullosa

 Ongoing:

-• Visions of quality of life with a rare disease.
+- Visions of quality of life with a rare disease.
 A transdisciplinary approach to identify, measure and improve quality of life with epidermolysis bullosa (2024-2027)

-• BUR-EB: Changes in the Socio-economic Burden of Epidermolysis Bullosa in Europe (2023-2025)
+- BUR-EB: Changes in the Socio-economic Burden of Epidermolysis Bullosa in Europe (2023-2025)

-• Burdens and helpful aspects for achieving and maintaining quality of life with epidermolysis bullosa (2021-2023)
+- Burdens and helpful aspects for achieving and maintaining quality of life with epidermolysis bullosa (2021-2023)

-• Epidermolysis bullosa in Ireland: Burdens and helpful aspects for achieving and maintaining quality of life (2022)
+- Epidermolysis bullosa in Ireland: Burdens and helpful aspects for achieving and maintaining quality of life (2022)

-• Epidermolysis bullosa: Patient relevant outcomes and helpful factors for the quality of life (2019-2021)
+- Epidermolysis bullosa: Patient relevant outcomes and helpful factors for the quality of life (2019-2021)

 Publications